Hoof growth – how a horse’s hoof grows

-- A specific example of this would be a horse that grows a lot of toe, and while you think this may be great, it’s the heel that takes the brunt of this as the toe grows out, and often times can prevent the heel from growing at all.
-Staying on top of this with regular hoof care and trimming prevents this type of situation, and your horse will thank you for it!
+- A specific example of this would be a horse that grows a lot of toe, and while you think this may be great, the heel takes the brunt of this as the toe grows out, and oftentimes can prevent the heel from growing at all.
+Staying on top of this with regular hoof care and trimming prevents this situation, and your horse will thank you for it!

 Proper (and consistent) hoof care will only help your horse.

-The key to hoof growth is blood flow, and the keys to blood flow are movement, diet, and overall health.
+The key to how a horse’s hoof grows is blood flow, and the keys to blood flow are movement, diet, and overall health.